 - Track applications are available online.
 Students must apply to and be accepted to a track.
-The track directors meet to read applications and collectively determine who will be accepted into tracks. - First year students are advised to select a track in the second or third semester at WPUNJ.
-Transfer students should enter a track when they enter the University. - First year students typically begin in the track during the third or fourth semester at WPUNJ.
-Transfer students typically begin taking track classes during their first semester at WPUNI - Students typically begin the research for their theses in the second half of their junior year or the first half of the senior year, and typically write the thesis during their senior year.
-Students are encouraged to begin working on their thesis or final project during their junior year so they have sufficient time to complete it.
-All completed theses and projects are due on May 1st of their senior year without exception for students participating in the Convocation ceremony.
+First year students are advised to select a track in the fourth semester at WPUNJ.
+Transfer students should enter a track when they enter the University. - First year students typically begin taking track courses in their fourth semester at WPUNJ.
+Transfer students typically begin taking track courses in their first semester at WPUNJ.